mhuebert/re-view/intro.md

 (view/render-to-dom (greeting) "some-element-id")
 ```

-Every component is assigned an atom, under the key `:view/state`.
+Every component is assigned an atom, under the key `:view/state` on the component.
+This is for local state.

 ```clj
 (defview counter [this]